celiamacrae/Code-Builder-Challenge/README.md

 - `npm start`

 ## Features of this app
-- Trigger block: momentary output that sets the output of the block to true while selected
+- Trigger block: Momentary output that sets the output of the block to true while selected
+- Timer block: When the input becomes true, the timer starts.
+When timer expires, output is set to true for one second then set back to false.
+Configurable 1-10 seconds.

 ## Available Scripts